abram777/es6-sudoku/README.md

 **TL;DR:** You can see the game running by going [here](http://4bram.com/sudoku/).

+## Development

+### Dependencies

+- `nodejs 8.14.x`
+- `parcel 1.10.x`
+- `yarn 1.12.x`

+### Building & Testing

 - Nodejs is required to build the source code.

-- Install required npm packages with:
+- Install required dependencies with:

-      npm install
+      yarn

-  This will install several things but among the most important ones is **Jest** so we can run tests, and **Gulp** so we can build the source code for release.
+  This will install several things but among the most important ones is **Jest** so we can run tests.

 - Run tests with:

-      npm test
+      yarn test

 - Build the source code with:

-      gulp release
+      yarn build

-  This will generate a folder called release which will contain all the files we need to view the game in a browser, by just opening index.html.
+  This will generate a folder called `dist` which will contain all the files we need to view the game in a browser, by just opening `index.html`.

 ### Technologies Used